 You can sign in to My NCBI with your Onyen.
 Click on "See more 3rd party sign in options" and select University of North Carolina at Chapel Hill.

 To retrieve your collection when you start your next PubMed session, click on the My NCBI Sign In link at the very top of the right hand side of the screen.
-After you sign in, click on your user name next to the My NCBI Sign Out to access your collection.
+After you sign in, click on My NCBI to access your collection.

 The "Send to" Email option sends the article record.
 It does not send links to the full-text of the article.

 The "Send to" Email option has a number of default settings.
 Be sure to review the default settings to make sure you receive the content you want.